prgaero/prgaero.github.io/project4b.md

 <i>(ii)</i> Detect the wall infront of your quadrotor and go through above or below the wall, depending on the height of the wall.<br>
 Let's understand the problem statement in depth.

 Your PRG Husky platform is equipped with a front facing RGB camera, a down facing stereo grayscale and an IMU.
 For the first task, you are in a space with a thin river-like band of blue sheet on the floor.
 Only a small region has a ladder/bridge on the top of the river.
 Your aim is to avoid the blue river and cross it above the bridge.
 But there's a catch, your bottom facing camera is grayscale.
 You need to detect textures of the river in order to avoid it.
 Or you can simply detect where the bridge is and go above it.
-Refer fig. 1.
+Refer fig. 1 and 2.

 <div class="fig fighighlight">
   <img src="/assets/2019/p4/river-ladder.png" width="80%">